 We see slower US growth but a recession remains unlikely, and we expect the US trade deficit, and possibly current account deficit, to improve.

 The US dollar has weakened since the Trump administration announced its import tariffs on 2 April, as markets factor in the risk of a slowing American economy and higher inflation.
-In March, we shifted from a positive to a neutral stance on US dollar against developed markets, represented by the DXY basket of currencies.
+In March, we shifted from a positive to a neutral stance on the US dollar against developed markets, represented by the DXY basket of currencies.
 Instead, we favour havens such as the Swiss franc and Japanese yen.

 The dollar has continued to slide since 2 April, reflecting much larger than expected US tariffs.
 Markets are interpreting the tariffs as a stagflation risk (stagnant growth, rising inflation) for the US economy.
 By implication, US tariffs are considered less damaging for the rest of the world, at a time when investors have high allocations to US assets and may be prompted to sell them.